zspann/find-missing-pet/README.md

 As a refresher, here's a list of commands to help you with this task:

-`pwd`: Present Working Directory shows you where you are
+`pwd`: Print Working Directory shows you where you are

 `cd ..`: change your current directory to the parent (one above it)